iterative/dvc.org/content/docs/command-reference/update.md

 - `--to-remote` - update a `.dvc` file created with `dvc import-url` and store the latest data directly
   [on remote storage](/doc/command-reference/import-url#straight-to-remote) (the default one unless `-r` is specified).
-No changes are done in the
+Tracked data is not changed in the
   <abbr>workspace</abbr>.
 Use `dvc pull` to get the data locally.
 This option
-  can't be used with DVC or Git repository imports.
+  can't be used with data imported from DVC or Git repos (with `dvc import`).

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) (can only be used with